Omedia/mcp-server-drupal/README.md

 deno task inspector --drupal-url [DRUPAL_BASE_URL]
 ```

-## Verifying the binaries
+## Verifying the binaries and images

-`drupal_mcp_server` binaries are signed by [cosign](https://github.com/sigstore/cosign) using identity-based signing.
+`drupal_mcp_server` binaries and container images are signed by [cosign](https://github.com/sigstore/cosign) using identity-based signing.

 You can verify your binary by downloading the `signatures.tar.gz` file from the release page, extracting the signature and running the following command:

 ```bash
 cosign verify-blob ${YOUR_BINARY_NAME} \